Notification Log

 UPDATE: Harassment and Threats on North Garland Avenue

-to the Office of Student Accountability and the Title IX Office for their review and
+Two students were identified as the suspects.
+The case was sent to the Washington County Prosecutor's Office for review for possible filing of criminal charges, and to the Office of Student Accountability and the Title IX Office for their review and processes.

 Sunday 09/04/2022 at 10:15 am